innovatism/cv_personal/README.md

 both; make sure you use modularization when appropriate, ES6, and promises.

 ## Issues

+If the `work` task fails to run, check that the underlying bash script is working properly by running it manually: `./lib/pdf_all.sh`.

 If you have a question or an issue using the tool, open a GitHub issue for help.